Ginxss/tfds/README.md

 ---

 ## FIFO Queue
-This is just a wrapper for the [Linked List](#linked-list), which provides only the functionality of a FIFO Queue.
+This is just a wrapper for the [Linked List](#linked-list), which provides only the functionality of a FIFO queue.

 The queue deallocates on destruction.